 You are welcome to take photos in the lobby and inside Overture Hall before and after your concert, and during intermission!
 Please refrain from taking photos or using any other electronic devices once the concert begins.

 There are a few traditions that have developed as orchestral music has evolved over the centuries, including when to applaud.
 These days, audiences generally applaud to greet the performers and to show appreciation after a performance.
 Most people clap at the beginning of a concert when the concertmaster (the lead violinist) enters to tune the orchestra – this is in acknowledgement of the concertmaster and the entire orchestra – and then again when the conductor and any soloists come onstage.

 Once the music starts, there may be a brief pause between the movements, but people usually reserve their applause until after the final movement of each piece so that the performers and audience can maintain their focus.
 At the end of the work, the conductor will lower the baton all the way, signaling that the piece is over.
 At that point, applause is most welcome.
 You can also check the program book to see how many movements there are, so that you can keep track.

 Do I need to know anything about the music before I come?

 No. In fact, it can be a wonderful discovery to simply sit down and listen to whatever the orchestra plays.
 However, some people like to know a bit about the music before they hear it.
 Read our Program Notes online or in our Program Books for background information about the works, composers, and guest artists on the program.

 For even more insight into the music, local and national experts lead our engaging Prelude Discussions one hour before most Madison Symphony Orchestra performances.

 Can I bring the kids?

 We recommend that you don’t bring children younger than twelve to our regular subscription concerts, which tend to be too long for young children.
-Kids of all ages will enjoy our Holiday program and our many school and Prelude Discussions.
+However, kids of all ages may enjoy our annual Christmas concerts in December.